igemsoftware2021/UPF_Barcelona/README.md

 That is precisely the cornerstone of ARIA's computational work, which we called Alpha and Omega.
 As the letters of the ancient alphabet from which they take their name, these two pieces draw the beginning and the end of a translational paradigm; two sides of the same coin that, if completed, could face this extremely complicated problem from start to finish.

 To materialize Alpha's and Omega's implementation, we have developed a collection of autonomous modules.
-Here, you will find a brief presentation for each of the systems developed, so you can access their specific page with all the detail.
-Finally, we will also show a discussion on their potential integration and a link to our iGEM GitHub Repository, where you will find the source code.
+Here, you will find a brief presentation for each of the systems developed.

 # Alpha

 On the one hand, Alpha modules are focused on transforming data into distinct forms of valuable and usable knowledge.
+Here, each of them is presented in their own separate directory.

 ## AlphaMine